CPA-Scribo — A Blog for You?

-If you’ve ever asked yourself any of the questions below, you’re in the right place.
+If you ever ask any of the questions below, you’re in the right place.

 For more information about my fraud-related content, click here for a dedicated page.

-Mission: To assist small- to medium-sized CPA firms with accounting, auditing, fraud, and technology issues.
+Mission: To assist small- to medium-sized CPA firms with accounting, auditing, fraud prevention and detection, and technology issues.

 Who is Charles Hall?

 I have taught CPE classes since 1990 and do my best to make the complicated simple.
-I have spoken at conferences for the Georgia Society of CPAs and the Institute of Internal Auditors.
+I have spoken at conferences for the Georgia Society of CPAs, the Institute of Internal Auditors, the Georgia Government Finance Officer’s Association, the County Officials Association of Tennessee, the Carl Vinson Institute of Government, and the American Institute of Certified Public Accountants.
+I also provide continuing education classes to CPA firms.

 Click below for a short video about my past and CPA-Scribo.com.